-The International Clinical Research Center (FNUSA-ICRC) established in 2011 is an integral part of St. Anne’s University Hospital in Brno (FNUSA), one of the traditional university hospitals in the Czech Republic and a former workplace of Johann Gregor Mendel.
+The International Clinical Research Center (FNUSA-ICRC) established in 2011 is an integral part of St. Anne’s University Hospital in Brno (FNUSA), one of the traditional hospitals in the Czech Republic and a former workplace of Johann Gregor Mendel.
 Despite being established only in 2011, FNUSA-ICRC has already become a center of excellence in many fields of clinical, translational, and basic research and currently takes pride in employing over 200 people from 16 countries with 35 % of foreign researchers.

 24 research teams and 5 core facilities follow the mission of FNUSA-ICRC and create the future of medicine by finding new solutions for prevention, diagnostics and treatment of cardiovascular, neurological and selected oncological diseases and disorders.